Cuba is Not Its Beaches or Its Whores

 Photo: LaPhoenikera.com

-Trinidad is also called “the museum city,” it has a several options to visit (Museo de Historia Municipal, Museo de Arqueología, Museo Romántico, Museo de Arquitectura Colonial, etc.).
+Trinidad is also called “the museum city,” it has several options to visit (Museo de Historia Municipal, Museo de Arqueología, Museo Romántico, Museo de Arquitectura Colonial, etc.).

 La Casa de la Música